Discover the Science of Plants

 An understanding of plant science underpins many important industries, including horticulture, forestry, farming and environmental management.
 Plants provide fibre, food, fuel, building materials, pharmaceuticals and many other things we need for our modern lifestyle.
 People who have a heightened knowledge of plant science, have an enhanced value for working in any of these industries.

 Over recent decades, there has been a decline in the range of courses and number of students studying botany; perhaps because the importance of this area of study has not been as obvious to the politicians and bureaucrats who fund education.
-As such, demand for plant science experts is likely to only increase as "older" experts retire, and fewer younger experts are available to replace them.
+As such, demand for plant science experts is likely to only increase as established experts retire, and fewer younger experts are available to replace them.

 ENROL or Use our FREE Course Advice Service to Connect with a Tutor